-I tell you the facts and how it all began with the...
+I'll tell you the facts and how it all began with the...

-They arrived at the Adriatic sea where they discovered some islands just above the water-line.
+They arrived at the Adriatic sea, where they discovered some islands just above the waterline.
 These islands were made out of tree trunks gathered from the nearby mainland, fasted down into the silt.

 More arrivals came in 568 AD when the Germanic Lombard tribes conquered Northern Italy.
-They discovered due the particular timber of the tree trunks and the silt of the seawater, the island petrified instead of rotting.
+The escaped people discovered the island was petrified instead of rotting.
+This was because of the particular timber of the tree trunks and the silt of the seawater.
 And after this fact, the future of Venice was assured...

 Local families who have their roots in Venice were....

-The people of the early Venice were outstanding sailors.
+The people of early Venice were outstanding sailors.
 Their boats fanned out from the Adriatic sea into the Mediterranean.

 Doges of Venice were elected for life by the city-state's aristocracy.
 Commonly, the selected Doge was the elder in the city.
-They started to built the Doge Palace and also the San Marco Basilica were built.
+So they started to build the Doge Palace, and also the San Marco Basilica was built.